What’s next? Supporting learners beyond the IET

 What’s next for adult education students?

-Find resources to help adult students continue on their career pathway through and beyond the adult education.
-Know what Virginia has made available in scholarships, financial aid packages, and registered apprenticeships to support learners in their transitions to further education, additional training and credentials, and career advancement.
-This page will continue to grow as opportunities are announced.
+Here you’ll find resources to support adult students as they continue on their career pathways through and beyond adult education.
+Learn about what Virginia has made available in scholarships, financial aid packages, and registered apprenticeships to support learners in their transitions to further education, additional training and credentials, and career advancement.

 From IET to Careers